Players leading #NotNCAAProperty say NCAA president offered few assurances in meeting

 Blumenthal said he and Booker intend to soon reintroduce a bolstered version of their college athlete “bill of rights” legislation, which calls for NIL rights and other health and safety measures.

-Blumenthal was especially pointed in his remarks with reporters, calling Emmert’s handling of the women’s tournament “clueless and sexist” and says the NCAA “is on the wrong side of history.”
+Blumenthal was especially pointed in his remarks with reporters, calling Emmert’s handling of the women’s tournament “clueless and sexist” adding that the NCAA “is on the wrong side of history.”

 “What I’ve heard about the conversation [players had] with Mark Emmert is a clear sign of lack of leadership.
 He says he wants Congress to help him. … We’re going to give him help.
 The help we’re going to give him is not help to the NCAA — it’s help to the athletes.”